hadikhanhk786/melanoma-detection-python/README.md

-**Lipid Tracking**
+**Melanoma detection**

-This application reads microscope image and tracks fluorescent lipids using OpenCV 3.1 and Python
+This application reads dermoscopic lesion images and classfies them as melanoma or beingn.
+It is developed using OpenCV 3.1.0 and Python 2.7

 Requirments
 ===========